Teacher Appreciation Week 2026: 10 Heartfelt Gift Ideas to Say Thanks

 To get students' creative juices flowing, have them answer some of these prompts:

-By containing your gratitude in a physical object or video file, teachers can read or hear your kind words whenever they need a reminder that they and their work are deeply valued.
+With a handwritten message or video, teachers can read or hear your kind words whenever they need a reminder that they're deeply valued.

 10. Teacher award nominations